hobbes7878/data-driven-journalism/week-12-apr-12.md

 ![](/assets/book.png)

-**Keep reading "Naked Statistics."** If you're about 200 pages in, you're on track.
+**Keep reading "Naked Statistics."** You should be at or pretty close to Chapter 11 at this point.